shazz/shazz.github.io/content/blog/antiviruses/vkiller/vkiller.md

 Test results:

-Vkiller said this is a safe disk but also said that the disk has a magic longword
+Vkiller said this is a safe disk.

 ### Task 3: Recognize a file virus

-Boot Protector II cannot scan files for viruses
+Vkiller cannot scan files for viruses

 ### Task 4: Restore a damaged boot sector